tkrapp/django-typed-app-settings/README.md

 # typed_app_settings

-A small django module for app specific settings (using type annotations)
+A small django module for app specific settings (using type annotations).

 ## Installation